mja65/Emu68-Imager/docs/instructions.md

 - Select the Kickstart folder by clicking on **Click to set Kickstart Path** button
 - Select the ADF Images folder by clicking on **Click to set ADF Path** button
 - Select the Screen Mode of your HDMI monitor in the drop down box
+- If the button **Run Tool** is red it means you have not completed the required information.
+At any time you can press this button and the tool will tell you what is missing
-- The button **Run Tool** should turn green if there was enough space on your disk
+- The button **Run Tool** should turn green if there was enough space on your disk.
+If you have insufficient space, the button will turn yellow and give you the opportunity to select a different drive
 - Press the **Run Tool** button and follow the popup windows to start the tool
 - It will take some time for all utilities to be downloaded and image written